 Print and organize as much as possible ahead of time.
 Believe me, you don’t want to be scrambling around on Sunday night trying to get those activity pages printed!

-When I'm planning, I like to focus on the easiest thing first.
-If I have my mapping resources, I’ll simply add page numbers to my spreadsheet (and if I’m very organized I’ll get them all printed too).
+If I have my mapping resources, I’ll simply add page numbers to my spreadsheet – if I’m feeling very organized I’ll get them all printed too.